-Ronin, Black Hawk Down, Best in Show, Election, Godfather & its mob-movie kin.
-I’ll plan to watch any Ed Burns movie, any Scorsese or Robert Altman, and probably anything starring Edward Norton.
+Ronin, Black Hawk Down, Best in Show, Election, Tenet, Godfather & its mob-movie kin.
+I’ll plan to watch any Ed Burns movie, any Scorsese or Robert Altman, any time travel movie (no matter how bad), and anything starring Don Cheadle or Edward Norton.

 Sheryl Crow, Dylan, the Dead, the Who, Shakira; some new stuff catching my ear: Nicki Minaj, Katy Perry, Taylor Swift.
 (Yeah, I know, WTF is with my radio?)